Anthony enjoys spending time in the workshop, the kitchen, the garden, and out fishing. Many of his projects are featured in his yard.

 Line up the bottom edge of the side piece with the bottom edges of the subassembly.
 Then on the front section, measure 1-1/2" down from the point where the angle of the peak nearly meets the top edge of the side.
 Drill and countersink a hole through the front section, and then attach the pieces together with a weather-resistant screw.
 Using a square or straight edge, transfer the location of the screw across the side piece to the back section.
 Finish attaching the door by driving another screw through the back and into the edge of the door, forming a pivot point.
 The door should swing open easily.

 Test fit the floors and trim as needed for a snug fit.
 I clipped off the corners to create openings for drainage and air flow.

 Most small cavity nesting birds prefer an entrance hole that's about 4" to 6" above the floor of the nest box.
-Since the large birdhouse is 15" tall and I want the entrance to be visible over the roof of the smaller birdhouse, I elevated the top floor so that it's about 5" below the mid-point of the entrance hole.
-A bit of glue and a few nails hold the top floor in place.
+Since the large birdhouse is 15" tall and I want the entrance to be visible over the roof of the smaller birdhouse, I elevated the floor so that it's about 5" below the mid-point of the entrance hole.
+A bit of glue and a few nails hold the raised floor in place.

 Step 6: Build the Base

-The birdhouses sit together on a base of MDF.
+The birdhouses sit together on a base of exterior grade MDF.
 I positioned the boxes with the entrance hole on the large birdhouse facing forward and the roof sloping down to the right.
 The door opens to the right.
 The entrance hole of the mid-size box faces to the left and the roof slopes forward.
 The smallest house is more or less centered in front of the other two.